juanpc2018/from-775-2008/README.md

 previous generation LGA1366 required dual X5690 CPU's to have 12-Cores / 24-Threads in a single board, </br>
 previous 775 required 2x QX9775 CPU's to have 8-cores in a single board, </br>
 but that was an improvement most people did Not see. </br>
-and most software & operating systems are designed for a Fast Dual-Core CPU. </br>
+most software & operating systems are designed for a Fast Dual-Core CPU. </br>
-in my opinion a Quad-Core is the minimum to run a single Virtual Machine, </br>
+in my opinion a Quad-core is the minimum to run a single Virtual Machine, </br>
-a dual-core can do it, but performance will be severe compromised. </br>
+a Dual-core can do it, but performance will be severe compromised. </br>
 also a Quad-core has enough low power consumption for everyday use, Browsing internet, IP security cameras, etc... </br>
 more cores is only required for High-demanding tasks, like CPU video encoding / transcoding h.264 h.265 video editing, etc... </br>
 but video capture and encoding is better with a capture card that has dedicated DSP. </br>